Juan Fernández fur seal: History

-The Juan Fernández fur seal was discovered, and named, by Juan Fernández in the mid 1500s.
+The Juan Fernández fur seal was discovered, and named, by Juan Fernández in the mid-1500s.
 Once the seal was discovered the population was decimated by over hunting for the fur trade.
 It was believed that the Juan Fernández fur seal was extinct until a small group of 200 was found on the Juan Fernández islands in the 1960s.
 Now it is estimated that over 12,000 individuals exist today.

 In 1864 the naturalist Rodolfo Philippi, working at the Chilean National Museum of Natural History sent the fur and skeleton of a specimen to Wilhelm Peters in Berlin's Museum für Naturkunde for taxonomic classification.
-Classification in Chile was not possible at the time as specimens for comparison and relevant literature on the topic was not available in the country.
+Classification in Chile was not possible at the time as specimens for comparison and relevant literature on the topic were not available in the country.
 Also, early naturalists in Chile had also to deal with a wide range of topics while those in Europe were more specialized.

 The resulting classification by Peters became the subject of a long-running scientific controversy.
 Hermann Burmeister compared drawings and the written description of the species with specimens at the La Plata Museum and concluded in 1866 that it was not a new species but a Phoca porcina that was described by the Jesuit Juan Ignacio Molina many years ago.
 In the early 1870s John Edward Gray, who had recently arrived specimens of similar species from Australia and New Zealand to his disposal, questioned whether Juan Fernández fur seal was a species by its own.
 In 1879 he wrote again on the subject claiming that O. philippi was indeed the same as Otaria ursina described by Claudio Gay.
 In 1888 and 1889 Phillipi published articles where he harshly criticized both Burmeisters alternative classification and his alleged errors, suggesting a poor knowledge of geography and of the sources he cited.